IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 **Note:** related information of the selected gene is represented in the table "InputData" below the plot
 * To disable any changes double click on the plot
 * Plot has own icons on the right top corner of the plot (become visible when hovering over).
 Icons enable to save image with selected gene labels in SVG format, to zoom, zoom in, zoom out, autoscale, show closest data on hover, compare data on hover
-* If the image/page is frozen re-fresh (reload) browser page
+* If the image/page is frozen refresh the browser page in which you are running the application
 * **IMPORTANT** if gene`s AdjPValue is not available, this gene will not be visualized!